-(1) As of the date of this Prospectus, we have 86,861,780 shares of common stock issued, 100 shares of Series A Preferred Stock, convertible at any time into 100 shares of common stock, and 12,750,000 shares of Series B Preferred Stock, convertible into 68,440,200 shares of common stock, for a total of 166,070,651 shares of common stock issued and outstanding.
+(1) As of the date of this Prospectus, we have 86,861,780 shares of common stock issued, 100 shares of Series A Preferred Stock, convertible at any time into 100 shares of common stock, and 14,750,000 shares of Series B Preferred Stock, convertible into 79,418,802 shares of common stock, debentures convertible into 21,798,387 shares of common stock, and warrants convertible into 6,711,733 shares of common stock for a total of 193,967,542 shares of common stock issued and outstanding.

 - (2) 50 shares of which are immediately convertible from Series A Preferred Stock and 1,136,131 shares of which are immediately convertible from Series B Preferred Stock.
-Mr. Peterson disclaims any beneficial ownership interest in the shares of common stock, Series A Preferred Stock and Series B Preferred Stock held by his spouse, Amy Almsteier. - (3) 50 shares of which are immediately convertible from Series A Preferred Stock and 67,304,069 shares of which are immediately convertible from Series B Preferred Stock.
+Mr. Peterson disclaims any beneficial ownership interest in the shares of common stock, Series A Preferred Stock and Series B Preferred Stock held by his spouse, Amy Almsteier - (3) 50 shares of which are immediately convertible from Series A Preferred Stock and 30,959,872 shares of which are immediately convertible from Series B Preferred Stock.
 Ms. Almsteier disclaims any beneficial ownership interest in the shares of common stock, Series A Preferred Stock and Series B Preferred Stock held by her spouse, Derek Peterson. - (4) 9,473,721 shares of which are immediately convertible from Series B Preferred Stock.